thobl/dblptobib/README.md

 Generate lists of papers in BibTeX or HTML format by gathering the necessary information from [dblp](https://dblp.org/).
-The goal here is to get a consistent and clean bibliography without the hassle of manually fiddling around with it manually.
+The goal here is to get a consistent and clean bibliography without the hassle of fiddling around with it manually.

 ## Installation ##